 What is a Plotter Used For?

-Most plotters print graphics on paper.
+Most plotters print raster graphics on paper.
 You can also print on vinyl, wood panels, aluminum plates, and a assortment of poster boards.
-Plotters produce most of the engineering drawings, maps, posters, and signs you see.
+Plotters produce most of the engineering drawings, architectural drawings, maps, posters, and signs you see.

 If you print large technical drawings scale and ratios are crucial.
 You will need an engineering plotter.
 These are great for blueprints, diagrams, and maps.
 A plotter produces accurate scale and ratios from your original design.